 Use a fork rather than a spoon where possible, this will make you take smaller mouthfuls and slow your eating speed down, thereby giving you more time to digest food and giving you more time to realise when you’ve had enough to eat.

-Aim for at least 25-30 grams of protein in each meal as this will also slow down digestion, help preserve and/or build muscle, increase satiety (feeling full) and indirectly inhibit fat storage.
+Aim for at least 25-30 grams of protein in each meal as this will slow down digestion, help preserve and/or build muscle, increase satiety (feeling full) and indirectly inhibit fat storage.
 Plus it improves your odds of meeting your minimum daily needs.

-Vegetables should be as colourful as possible and ideally be grown above ground, (Spinach and cauliflower yes, onions and turnips no).
+Vegetables should be as colourful as possible and ideally be grown above ground, (Spinach and cauliflower yes, onions and turnips less so).

-Your last meal of the day should be consumed around 2 hours before you go to bed and you should try particularly hard to keep any carbohydrates consumed in this meal as healthy as possible as your body is more inclined to store ingested sugars as fat at nightime than during the day'.
+Your last meal of the day should ideally be consumed around 2 hours before you go to bed and you should try particularly hard to keep any carbohydrates consumed in this meal as nutritious as possible as your body is probably more inclined to store unused calories as fat at nightime than during the day.

-Fat loss should be around 1-2 pounds per week meaning that in 2 months you can potentially lose up to a stone.
-At the beginning you may experience hunger pangs and/or feelings of lethargy.
+When you first start to change your eating habits, you may experience hunger pangs and/or feelings of lethargy.
 The first are simply cravings created by previous eating habits and not nutritional deficiencies.
-The second will reduce as your body adapts to the changes in your eating habits and ultimately you will actually find you have more energy and feel hungry less often.
+The second will reduce as your body adapts to the changes in your eating habits and ultimately you will likely find you have more energy and feel hungry less often.